 Bio: Sander Begeer is Professor of Diversity and Autism at the Vrije Universiteit Amsterdam.
 His research is focused on understanding differences between autistic and non-autistic individuals (positive and negative), to increase our understanding of both conditions.
 He (co)founded and direct the Netherlands Autism Register (NAR), a large longitudinal cohort of autistic individuals.
 Their aim is to increase mutual understanding and improve support where needed.
 Vincent van Loenen is ambassador of the Netherlands Autism Register.

-Bridging the gap: Using health communication strategies for real societal impact
+Bridging the gap: Using health communication strategies for societal impact

 By prof. dr. Julia van Weert